 401.08 Asphalt Binder.
 Heat the asphalt binder and deliver it to the mixer within the temperature range specified in Table 702.00-1.
 Do not use asphalt binder while it is foaming in a storage tank.
+Take samples using correct new containers from the binder line between the last piping ‘tee’ and inlet into the plant unless a different storage method requires a different sampling location.

 401.09 Aggregate Preparation.
 Feed aggregates in their proper proportions and at a rate to permit correct and uniform control of heating and drying.
 Remove all aggregates in the plant that will produce a mix outside the temperature limits or that contain excessive moisture or expanding gases causing foaming in the mixture, and return them to the proper stockpiles.